-Auburn, WA - Media Reviews
+Auburn, WA - Media Review Quotes

 Kiss, Def Leppard bring the hits to White River Amphitheater By Glen Casebeer